Betty Komp

-Betty E. Komp (born 1949) is a Democratic former member of the Oregon House of Representatives, representing District 22 from 2004 until 2017.
+Betty E. Komp (born 1949) is a Democratic former member of the Oregon House of Representatives, representing District 22 from 2004 to 2017.

 Early life

 Komp has previously worked as a farm hand, youth minister, teacher, and assistant principal.

-Despite being a single mom, Komp returned to college and earned her BS and MS in Education from Western Oregon University.
+Despite being a single mom, Komp returned to college and earned her BS and MS in education from Western Oregon University.

 Personal life

 Komp has four daughters and six grandchildren.

 Career

 Betty Komp was formerly a member of the Oregon House of Representatives and served as Speaker Pro Tempore.